Opportunity to Study in Laboratory

 Opportunity to Study in Laboratory of Rural Planning

 There are several opportunities for international students/scholars to study in Laboratory of Rural Planning.
 We are concerned about research ability of applicants as well as diversity of international students in terms of their nationality and background.
 Due to the limited office, only a few research students will be accepted every year.
 Government-sponsored international students will be considered an advantage under such constraints.
-If you wish to study in our laboratory, please first contact Dr. Hashimoto to inform him of your:
+If you wish to study in our laboratory, please first contact Dr. Onitsuka to inform him of your:

 - Curriculum Vitae with official academic records